-Given the weak outlook for economic growth, Sector sees the prospects for any interest rate changes in Bank Rate before 2015 as very limited.
+Given the weak outlook for economic growth, Sector see the prospects for any interest rate changes before mid-2013 as very limited.
 There is potential for the start of Bank Rate increases to be even further delayed if growth disappoints.